 Cellulitis is a type of infection that affects the skin and the tissue underneath.
 The bacteria, most commonly group A streptococcal bacteria, enter the skin through an opening, such as cut, scrape, burn, or surgical incision, or even a bug bite or sting.

 Often incorrectly called blood poisoning, sepsis is the body’s life-threatening response to infection.
 Sepsis and septic shock can result from an infection anywhere in the body, such as pneumonia, influenza, and urinary tract infections.
 Worldwide, one-third of people who develop sepsis die.
 Many who do survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, organ dysfunction (organs don’t work properly), and/or amputations.
 Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.

 Where does cellulitis occur?

 The infection is most common on the lower legs, but it can happen anywhere on the body.
-The symptoms for cellulitis include:
+The symptoms of cellulitis include: